 Research Design

-This basic qualitative study will explore emergent themes from open-ended participant responses (qualitative, inductive).
-This qualitative study will utilize a basic qualitative design because it will explore perceptions of the spiritual awakening among individuals who have used the 12 Steps to achieve recovery.
+This qualitative grounded theory study will explore emergent themes from open-ended participant responses (qualitative, inductive).
+This study will utilize a grounded theory qualitative design because it will explore perceptions of the spiritual awakening among individuals who have used the 12 Steps to achieve recovery.
 True to grounded theory, data collection and analysis will be conducted simultaneously.
 Data collection and analysis will continue until a theory emerges and no new themes emerge from the data.

 Population and Sampling

 The target population for this study will be individuals in SUD recovery who report experiencing a spiritual awakening through the use of the 12 Steps.
 A purposeful sample of 25 individuals will be recruited through snowball sampling.
 Initial recruits will be identified via social media sites for individuals in long-term recovery.
-These recruits will be asked to suggest additional research subjects that meet the inclusion criteria.
-Subsequent recruits will be asked to suggest potential participants until 25 potential subjects who meet the inclusion criteria return informed consent documents.
+These recruits will be asked to suggest additional research participants that meet the inclusion criteria.
+Subsequent recruits will be asked to suggest potential participants until 25 potential participants who meet the inclusion criteria return informed consent documents.
 If the initial sample fails to produce data saturation, a second set of 25 individuals will be recruited using the same inclusion criteria.

-Research subjects must be adults over age 18 who have been diagnosed with a substance use disorder and have achieved at least one year of continuous recovery in a self-help program that uses the 12 Steps.
-These subjects must report personal experiences with the phenomenon of a spiritual awakening within the recovery process.
+Research participants must be adults over age 18 who have been diagnosed with a substance use disorder and have achieved at least one year of continuous recovery in a self-help program that uses the 12 Steps.
+These participants must report personal experiences with the phenomenon of a spiritual awakening within the recovery process.

 Data Analysis Plan

-This study will utilize manual coding and Creswell and Poth’s Data Analysis Spiral for data analysis.
+This study will utilize manual axial coding and Creswell and Poth’s Data Analysis Spiral for data analysis.
 Grounded theory requires concurrent data collection and data analysis to capture meaningful themes that contribute to a theory that can be explored as data collection continues.

 Data analysis will follow these steps.
 Step One: Managing and organizing the data (data preparation), Step Two: Reading and memoing emergent ideas, Step Three: Describing and classifying codes into themes, Step Four: Developing and assessing interpretations, Step Five: Representing and visualizing the data.